 How not to get off on the wrong foot in business

-Set out below are five good reasons why consulting a lawyer upfront can save you money down the road.
+Set out below are five good reasons why consulting a lawyer upfront can save you money down the road, and real examples of where we have seen costly mistakes made that could have been avoided with some appropriate legal advice.

 1. Not getting adequate advice on how to structure your business